WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 * `-yieldcycles` - Forces the Game Manager to yield execution after updating.
 Useful for running 2 instances of the same game.

+* `-enable_keyvalues_cache` - Enables the KV cache.
+This launch option is disabled, because players used it to bypass sv_pure 1, as mentioned in tier1/KeyValues.cpp @ lines 660-683.

 ## Graphics

 ### DirectX